Prim07/MT_CityGrapherVisualizer/README.md

 Simirarly the second backend module: https://cg-algorithm.herokuapp.com/algorithm/test (the same message as in the first one).
 The solution is not quite elegant but it's permanent disadvantage of using free tools.

-Some of the cities won't work beacuse of OpenStreetMaps API problems.
+Some of the cities won't work beacuse of the OpenStreetMaps API problems.
 Such cities will not be drawn on the view.
-In cases like these you can try to use the name of the city in another language but only if this name occurs in OpenStreetMap.
+In cases like these you can try to use the name of the city in another language but only if this name is present in OpenStreetMap.

 In case of some cities there is a random error with deserialization and algorithm won't start (during execution stage).
 Repeated attempts to start it can help.